ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Format of a Profile Document

 A profile document doesn't have to be in any particular format.
 It may be simple text, something more formal or a combination.
 A profile may define, and possibly register, one or more new claims if needed.
 A profile may also reuse one or more already defined claims, either as-is or with values constrained to a subset or subrange.

-## List of Profile Issues
+## List of Profile Elements

 The following is a list of EAT, CWT, JWS, COSE, JOSE and CBOR options that a profile should address.
+In all cases, any use of nested tokens should be considered when addressing elements in a profile.

 ### Use of JSON, CBOR or both

-A profile should specify whether CBOR, JSON or both may be sent.
+A profile should specify whether CBOR, JSON or both may be used.
-A profile should specify that the receiver can accept all encoding formats that the sender is allowed to send.

-This should be specified for the top-level and all nested tokens.
 For example, a profile might require all nested tokens to be of the same encoding of the top level token.

 ### CBOR Map and Array Encoding

-A profile should specify whether definite-length arrays/maps, indefinite-length arrays/maps or both may be sent.
+A profile should specify whether definite-length arrays/maps, indefinite-length arrays/maps or both may be used.
-A profile should specify that the receiver be able to accept all length encodings that the sender is allowed to send.

-This applies to individual EAT claims, CWT and COSE parts of the implementation.

-For most use cases, specifying that only definite-length arrays/maps may be sent is suitable.
+For most use cases, specifying that only definite-length arrays/maps may be used is suitable.

 ### CBOR String Encoding

-A profile should specify whether definite-length strings, indefinite-length strings or both may be sent.
+A profile should specify whether definite-length strings, indefinite-length strings or both may be used.
-A profile should specify that the receiver be able to accept all types of string encodings that the sender is allowed to send.

-For most use cases, specifying that only definite-length strings may be sent is suitable.
+For most use cases, specifying that only definite-length strings may be used is suitable.

 ### CBOR Preferred Serialization

-A profile should specify whether or not CBOR preferred serialization must be sent or not.
+A profile should specify whether or not CBOR preferred serialization must be used.
-A profile should specify the receiver be able to accept preferred and/or non-preferred serialization so it will be able to accept anything sent by the sender.

 ### CBOR Tags

-The profile should specify whether the token should be a CWT Tag or not.

-When COSE protection is used, the profile should specify whether COSE tags are used or not.
+The profile should specify whether and how CBOR tags are used.
-Note that RFC 8392 requires COSE tags be used in a CWT tag.

 Often a tag is unnecessary because the surrounding or carrying protocol identifies the object as an EAT.
+However, {{RFC8392}} requires COSE tags be used in a CWT tag.

 ### COSE/JOSE Protection